 Otherwise, the partial reduplication occurs at verbs in Tae' language.
 It is generated by affixes.
-The type of affixes is and suffix.
+The type of affixes is prefix and suffix.
 The prefix is formulated by the initial word, whereas, the suffix is formulated by the final word.
-The reduplication forms can freely occur with grammatical affixes.
+The partial reduplication forms can freely occur with grammatical affixes.
 It could be occurred in active and passive prefixes.
-The base word is buto 'lie' added by kabuto-buto' means 'lie'.
-The base word is buto 'lie' added by kabuto-buto.
+The active prefixes can be seen at following examples "kabuto-buto" means 'lie'.
+The base word is buto 'lie' added by prefix ka- becomes kabuto and it will be repeated by kabuto-buto.
 The prefix ka- is an intransitive marker.
-It is same thamanjo-manjo means 'likes to go' < manjo 'go', kasua-sua means 'likes to command (bossy)' < sua 'command'.
-The prefix min- of mintiro-tiro 'look around' has base partial of reduplication at tiro 'look'.
-The prefix kandin (n)- are an intransitive constructions because those prefixes are clustered by basic word.
-Otherwise, the passive is disua-sua means 'command', added by prefix di- becomes disua-sua.
-Furthermore, partial reduplicated forms also occur in derivational affixes, that is in suffix, such as rampo-rampoang 'coming' < rampo 'moody' with the suffix -ang.
+It is same with kamanjo-manjo means 'likes to go' < manjo 'go', kasua-sua means 'likes to command (bossy)' < sua 'command'.
+Similarly with prefix min- of mintiro-tiro 'look around' has base partial of reduplication at tiro 'look'.
+The prefix ka- and mi (n)- are an intransitive constructions because those prefixes are clustered by basic word.
+Otherwise, the passive prefix is disua-sua means 'command', added by prefix di- becomes disua-sua.
+Furthermore, partial reduplicated forms can also occur in derivational affixes, that is in suffix, such as rampo-rampoang 'coming' < rampo 'moody' with the suffix -ang.
 Another form of reduplication in Tae' language is kapuji-pujiang 'coquettish'.
 So, the prefix ka- and the suffix -ang at kapuji-pujiang emphasize a thing which is done intentionally and repeatedly.